sergiofontes/lean-bem/README.md

 | `global`      | `.global`                | Resets and global HTML base definitions                             |

 ## Page blocks
 They encompass specific styles for pages and themes.
 It also can be useful to tie a group of *blocks* together, forming a cohesive layout.
 On smaller projects, this layer can be used to tie **styles together without worrying too much about modularity**.
+Just add a `page-` prefix before the page name.

+For example, a login page would have a `page-login` stylesheet that would set the styles and link together the `inputs`, `buttons`, and `imagery` blocks (alongside the [base blocks](#base-blocks), of course).

 # File structure
 Below are two examples of a **Lean BEM** file structure.
 They're formed by three layers of folders, ordered by importance: `base`, `blocks` and `pages`.
 Also, inside this repository, you'll find a template for SCSS.

 ### Default
 A default file structure.
-Set global CSS variables (“CSS Custom Properties”) in the base blocks and re-use them throughout the other blocks (e.g., `colors` palette, `motion` transitions, and so on.)
+Set global CSS variables (“CSS Custom Properties”) in the [base blocks](#base-blocks) and re-use them throughout the other blocks (e.g., `colors` palette, `motion` transitions, and so on.)
 ```
     css/
     ├── base/